garden20/gardener/README.md

 Grow your couchdb by using nodejs.
 Gardener will run node apps that your couchapp/design-doc depend on.

+**Warning** docs below are for an unpublished version.
+Latest publised docs can be found in the [0.0.10 branch](https://github.com/garden20/gardener/tree/0.0.10)

 Simple.
 Just add an extra propery on your design doc.
 A simple one might look like:

 ```